 - Self-erect cylinder (3) for lifting major parts.
-The cylinder is attached to the top of the live mast (1). - Lifting link (4) which is attached to the self-erect cylinder. - Shackles and synthetic slings (5-7) for attaching to the various self-erect loads. - Carbody jacks (10) with pads (11) for lifting the crane onto and off a trailer. - Hydraulic pin pullers (9) for connecting and disconnecting the crawlers to and from the carbody. - Hydraulic pin pullers (not shown) for connecting and disconnecting the live mast package from the rotating bed. - Hydraulic mast assist arms (19) for raising the live mast to the operating position and lowering it to the transport position. - Hydraulic pin pullers (not shown) for connecting the boom butt to the rotating bed. - Remote control for operating the above components.
+The cylinder is attached to the top of the live mast. - Lifting link (4) which is attached to the self-erect cylinder. - Shackles and synthetic slings (5-9) for attaching to the various self-erect loads. - Carbody jacks (12) with pads (13) for lifting the crane onto and off a trailer. - Hydraulic pin pullers (11) for connecting and disconnecting the crawlers to and from the carbody. - Hydraulic pin pullers (not shown) for connecting and disconnecting the live mast package from the rotating bed. - Hydraulic mast assist arms (21) for raising the live mast to the operating position and lowering it to the transport position. - Hydraulic pin pullers (16) for connecting the counterweight tray to the VPC trolley. - Hydraulic pin pullers (not shown) for connecting the boom butt to the rotating bed. - Remote control for operating the above components.
 See Remote Control on page 4-8.